Bommi95/Boom9to5/README.md

 The data for the two assets were downloaded from Google Finance (ticker symbols: SPY, TLT) and the federal funds interest rate, representing the risk free rate, was taken from the U.S. Federal Reserve Bank website.

 The data are splited into training and testing subsets.
 The training data is used to compute the portfolio weights and testing set is used to evaluate our portfolio.
-I computed the rate of return for the S&P 500 and long term treasury bonds ETF asset, and constructed a time series of data with the returns for both assets plotted.
+I computed the rate of return for the S&P 500 and long term treasury bonds ETF asset, and constructed a time series of data with the returns for both assets plotted.Red line for S&P500 and blue line for treasury bonds.
    <p align="center">
   <img width="460" height="300" src="https://github.com/Bommi95/ETF-Portfolio-Optimization/blob/master/total%20returns.png">
 </p>